04Shubhankar/CursorFlow/README.md

 * Displays a live webcam feed within a Tkinter window.
 * Includes "Start" and "Stop" buttons for controlling the camera display.
 * Draws a red rectangle in the center of the camera feed.
-* Includes pyautogui, for future cursor control.
+* Includes pyautogui, for cursor control.

 ## Code Explanation